-- 1. 1.
+1. 1.
 Apiaries, Commercial or Private.
-Apiaries may be allowed on the following Residential Zones: R2A, R3A, RE-5 and RE-10.
-Requirements for bee raising and keeping shall meet industry standards as approved by the Ag Commissioner.
-No apiary shall be located within 100 feet of any other property boundary without the written consent of the adjacent resident. - 2.
-2.-Small animal keeping may be allowed on lots within these Residential Zones: R1, R20K, R1A, R2A, R3A,RE-5 and RE-10 provided that owners adhere to all Operation and Maintenance standards. - a.
-Poultry and fowl must be contained within the boundary of the residential lot and will be provided a suitable enclosure for nesting, feeding, watering, and roosting. - b.- The keeping of roosters, guinea hens, or pea hens (peacock family) is prohibited on any lot less than 3 acres. - 3.- Medium animal keeping may be allowed on lots within these Residential Zones: R1A, R2A, R3A, RE-5 and RE-10 provided that owners adhere to all Operation and Maintenance standards.
-The keeping of no more than 4 medium animals may be approved by Administrative Permit for lots greater than one half acre, zoned Single-unit Residential (R20K) and all structures or enclosures meet the setback requirements of the zone. - 4. -Large animal keeping may be allowed on lots of more than two acre in size within these Residential Zones: R1A, R2A, R3A, RE-5 and RE-10 provided that owners adhere to all Operation and Maintenance standards.
-Two or more adjacent lots that are less than two acres in size but managed as a single operation may meet the minimum acreage standard.
-The keeping of no more than 2 large animals may be approved by Administrative Permit for lots less than two acres when zoned Residential One-acre (R1A) and all structures or enclosures meet the setback requirements of the zone.
+Apiaries may be are allowed on the following Residential Zones: R2A, R3A, RE-5 and RE-10.
+Requirements for bee raising and keeping shall meet industry standards as approved by the Ag Commissioner and County Code Title 6, Chapter 6.48.
+No apiary shall be located within 100 feet of any other property boundary without the written consent of the adjacent resident.

+- 2. 2.-Small animal keeping are may be allowed on lots within these Residential Zones: R1, R20K, R1A, R2A, R3A, RE-5 and RE-10 provided that owners adhere to all Operation and Maintenance standards in Section E and subject to Section G below and the following: - a.
+Poultry, and fowl, and rabbits must be contained within the boundary of the residential lot and provided a suitable enclosure for nesting, feeding, watering, and roosting. - b.- The keeping of roosters, guinea hens, or pea hens (peacock family) is prohibited on any lot less than 3 acres. - 3.- Medium animal keeping may be are allowed on lots within these Residential Zones: R1A, R2A, R3A, RE-5 and RE-10 provided that owners adhere to all Operation and Maintenance standards.
+The keeping of no more than 4 medium animals may be approved by Administrative Permit for lots greater than one half acre, zoned Single-unit Residential (R20K) and all structures or enclosures for use by the animal(s) meet the building setback requirements of the zone. - 4. -Large animal keeping may be is allowed on lots of more than two acre in size within these Residential Zones: R1A, R2A, R3A, RE-5 and RE-10 provided that owners adhere to all Operation and Maintenance standards.
+Two or more adjacent lots that are less than two acres in size but managed as a single operation and under same ownership may meet the minimum acreage standard.
+The keeping of no more than 2 large animals may be approved by Administrative Permit for lots less than two acres when zoned Residential One-acre (R1A) and all structures or enclosures for use by the animal(s) meet the building setback requirements of the zone.

-D. -Stables and Equestrian Facilities.
+D. -Stables.

-- 1. Commercial.
-The licensing requirements and standards for commercial equestrian rental facilities are included in Title 6 of the County Code. - 2.
+- 1.Commercial.
+Standards for Commercial Stables can be found in 17.40.210.C, and are defined in Article 8 (Stables; Commercial).
+The licensing requirements and standards for commercial Equine Rental Facilities are included in Title 6 (Chapter 6-24) of the County Code. - 2.
 Private.
-Private equestrian facilities, including the breeding and raising of horses, are allowed on Residential Estate zoned lots (RE-5 or -10).
-These facilities may be approved by Minor Use Permit on lots zoned Residential One-acre (R1A and R2A) and by Administrative Use Permit for lots zoned (R3A).
+Private stables, including the breeding and raising of horses, are allowed on residential zoned lots as specified in the zone matrices.
 Facilities are subject to the following standards: - a.
-The facility shall not involve more than three patrons visiting the site at any one time and no more than a maximum of fifteen patrons per day, unless authorized by a use permit. - b.
-If boarded horses are kept, fed, and/or cared for in any type of animal enclosure, or in any way other than equine pasture boarding, the facility is considered to be a boarding stable and is an equestrian facility within the meaning of this subsection. - c.
-The facility shall comply with the home occupations ordinance standards, if required. - d.
+The facility shall not involve more than three patrons visiting the site at any one time and no more than a maximum of fifteen patrons per day, unless authorized by a use permit as provided in 17.40.160. - b.
+If boarded horses are kept, fed, and/or cared for in any type of animal enclosure, or in any way other than equine pasture boarding, the facility is considered to be a boarding stable and is an equestrian facility within the meaning of this subsection.

+db.
 The Operation and Maintenance Standards shall be adhered to.